gbadanahatti/ibmcos-worm-botocore-defintions/README.md

 1. Download and install the botocore version of your choice.
 Ensure botocore is available universally.
 2. Clone this repo.
-3. Run the script based on your platform.
+3. Run the script based on your platform. (sudo python add-worm-constructs-to-botocore-macosx.py)

 After installation, the following functionality will be available: